Eckohaus/Angular_Momentum_Reaction_Engine/ReadMe.md

 * Amplitude
 * Direction

+#### The Base Power Ratio's :

+Created in the infinities folder.
+Describe the relationship between nuclear resonance and mathematics.
+And this enables us to establish procedural methods when aiming to discern the trajectories of ENERGY_AS_A_UNIT.
+The primary base power used within the Lambda equations presented incorporates the ratio (^1.14).
+As statistically when calculated against an average, will give the most precise forecast.

+* (^1.14)
+* (^1.15)
+* (^1.16)
+* (^1.18)

-The 'Base Power Ratio (^1.14).
-Can also be incorporated into other statistical tool sets provided :
+These ratio's can also be incorporated into other statistical tool which are provided.

 ---